 I wrote four picture books on nonfiction topics.
 Bedtime! was a history of beds and the places people have slept down through the years; Hairdo: What We Do and Did to Our Hair was a history of hairstyles; How Sweet It Is (and Was): The History of Candy; and last but certainly not least, Underwear: What We Wear Under There.

 Now I am so happy to be living in Maine.
-I live in Portland and teach English language learners in an elementary school in South Portland.
-I work with students from every continent except Australia and Antarctica!
-Working with my amazing students was what inspired my new novel, One Good Thing About America (Holiday House, 2017).
+When I first moved to Portland, I taught English language learners at an elementary school in South Portland.
+I worked with students from every continent except Australia and Antarctica!
+My amazing students inspired my first middle-grade novel, One Good Thing About America (Holiday House, 2017).
+Next came, How to Save a Superhero (Holiday House, 2021), inspired by my uncle and my visits to see my parents at their retirement home.
+It was so much fun to write!

 When I’m not in Portland, I spend time on Great Cranberry Island, a small island off the coast of Maine.